DalilaR/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: *Student should provide answer here*
+We know that each cell in 3*3 box, or in a column or a row has to have a unique number from 0 to 9.
+However, when solving the problems we may find cells can have multiple choices.
+Now, if 2 cells ( in the same box, column, or row) share all but one digit, one can assume that the digits they don't share is the number that each cell can have).
+Hence, knowing the constraints and that each cell can have only one and only one distinct number helps us reduce use of search algorithm.
+Here is my Algorithm
+Sorry, I totally forget to add it here.
+I had it in the code.
+#Get a value in the grid.
+Make sure that the value as at least 2 digits.
+#Find its its units
+#In each unit, check if a duplicate exists, if it does go over the unit and replace its digits
+# from all the other boxes.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?